The free energy of spherical pure $p$-spin models -- computation from the TAP approach: Introduction

 \subsection{The generalized TAP approach}

 In the late 70s, Thouless, Anderson and Palmer \cite{TAP} introduced their famous approach to analyze the SK model.
 Their approach was further developed in physics, see e.g. \cite{TAP-SK1,TAP-SK3,TAP-pSPSG1,TAP-SK2,TAP-pS-Ising3,KurchanParisiVirasoro,Plefka}, with the general idea that for large $N$, $F_{N}(\beta)$ is approximated by the sum of free energies associated to the `physical' solutions of the TAP equations.
 In particular, the spherical pure $p$-spin models were analyzed non-rigorously by Kurchan, Parisi and Virasoro in \cite{KurchanParisiVirasoro} and Crisanti and Sommers in \cite{TAP-pSPSG1}, where (\ref{eq:FThm}) was predicted as the formula for the free energy.
-The ground state energy $\Es$, which is needed in order to evaluate $F(\beta)$ from the latter formula, was computed in \cite{TAP-pSPSG1,KurchanParisiVirasoro} using the replica method (i.e., the Parisi formula) or from mean `complexity' calculations, while in the current paper it is obtained directly from the TAP representation.
+The ground state energy $\Es$, which is needed in order to evaluate $F(\beta)$ from the latter formula, was computed in \cite{TAP-pSPSG1,KurchanParisiVirasoro} using the replica method or from mean `complexity' calculations, while in the current paper it is obtained directly from the TAP representation.

 Recently, we developed in \cite{FElandscape} a generalized TAP approach for spherical models, which can be applied to any multi-samplable overlap.
 This approach was also extended to mixed models with Ising spins by Chen, Panchenko and the author \cite{TAPChenPanchenkoSubag,TAPIIChenPanchenkoSubag}, where for example an analogue of the TAP representation below (\ref{eq:TAP}) was derived (see also \cite{ChenPanchenkoTAP} for an earlier result by Chen and Panchenko).
 In this section we describe the TAP representation for the free energy derived in \cite{FElandscape}, which we shall use in the proof of our main theorems above.
 We emphasize that the results we use from \cite{FElandscape} are proved there without appealing to the landmark results in mean-field spin glasses like the Parisi formula \cite{Chen,Talag} or ultrametricity property \cite{MPSTV2,MPSTV1,ultramet}.
-They do assume, however, as we will in the current paper, the convergence of the free energies mentioned above.